rogervinas/tests-everywhere/go/README.md

 }
 ```

-4. Create main function in [xx](Main.go) that wraps it all together:
+4. Create main function in [Main.go](Main.go) that wraps it all together:

 ```go
 func main() {